robotlightsyou/qlab-script-backup/README.md

 This repo is broken up by how I sort these scripts in cue lists in my personal QLab 4 template.
 I built this template around a specific venue so there may be some unusual quirks(audio routing for one can be a little strange).
+To ease remembering the many hotkeys, the cue number is also the shortcut.

 ### Fades